-Today, it’s important for organizations to remember to not store data longer than what is required.
+Today, it is important for organizations to remember to not store data longer than what is required.
 According to the Information Systems Audit and Control Association (ISACA) journal written by Lorrie Luellig, J.D., and Jake Frazier from IBM, “A lack of insight into what information needs to be kept, has led many organizations to accumulate mountains of electronically generated debris in the form of excess applications, servers, storage and backup tapes that no longer have any utility.”

-69% of Data Collected Has No Value
+69% of Data Collected Has Little or No Value

 Implementing Data Retention Best Practices

 So it's time to get a handle on this "dark data".
 Understanding what your organization is working with through mapping and classification of your retention data is the first step.
 Classifying the data that you are collecting is actually a matter of law (GDPR).
 It's wise to compare the legal regulations which you are required to uphold to understand their similarities and differences.
 Your classified data sets can then be assigned a risk level, and through the identification of your minimal requirements, a policy for this data can be created.

 In order to purge redundant, and clearly identify irrelevant data, we must have a data retention strategy.
 It's time to define what retention data will be retained and for how long, and at what point it will be removed.
 This policy directly affects your backup jobs and must be supported in the features of your backup solution.

 - Revisit the Policy Regularly for Changes

 NovaBACKUP makes it easy to implement your data retention policy through our backup software solutions.
 You can set up a custom data retention schedule so that only necessary backup data is stored.
 As every business is different, software flexibility to fine-tune adjustments is important.
 You can select how many valid backups to keep and for how long.
 Select what types of backups you wish to retain (file backups, image backups, incremental and differential backups).
 A few good rules of thumb to follow regarding your data retention include: